izanmubarak/Cryptora/README.md

 The official instance of Cryptora is live (`@CryptoraBot`), and available for use on Telegram by anyone as an inline bot.

+Historical pricing and news are currently not functional due to API limits.
+We are investigating alternatives.

 Pull requests are welcome for providing general improvements.

 ## Requirements